 At Montgomery we strive to instil an enjoyment and love for reading in our students as reading matters at Montgomery.
-In English lessons, students explore a wide range of both non-fiction and fiction texts, participating in role-plays, analysis, prediction work and comparisons alongside a wealth of other activities in order to engage with texts from a wide range of historical periods.
+In English lessons, students explore a wide range of both nonfiction and fiction texts, participate in role-plays, analysis, prediction work and comparisons alongside a wealth of other activities in order to engage with texts from a wide range of historical periods.

 Outside of lessons, we also run poetry, writing and reviewing competitions.
 We arrange trips to theatres, in-house performances and visits from authors and poets to conduct workshops with select students in order to deepen their cultural capital.
 Homework is set regularly, aiming to give students the opportunity to think about extending their understanding beyond the English classroom, as well as improve their spelling, punctuation and grammar so that it becomes second nature.